-If a student receives a grade of no credit (NC) in a Primary Care-Population Medicine (PC-PM) program or MPA course as part of the MD/MPA, a remediation plan will be developed at the discretion of the course director in conjunction with the Director of the PC-PM or MD/MPA program.
+Primary Care-Population Medicine (PC-PM aka MD-ScM) and MD/MPA Grade Policy and Progression program.
 If a student receives a grade of NC in two PC-PM program or MPA courses, the student will be withdrawn from the PC-PM or MD/MPA program.
-If the second grade of NC occurs during the third year of medical school, the student may be withdrawn from the PC-PM program or MD/MPA program or MD/MPA program, but will remain enrolled in the Longitudinal Integrated Clerkship.
+If the second grade of NC occurs during the third year of medical school, the student may be withdrawn from the PC-PM program or MD/MPA program, but will remain enrolled in the Longitudinal Integrated Clerkship.